singgihsuryop/ssp_ce_ltrs/README.md

 # ssp_ce_flutter

-A new Flutter project.
+Child Education Flutter Project.

+## Build
+./gradlew clean build

+## Testing
+This project is actively tested using devices below:
+- Nexus 6 API 28 Android Emulator
+- Samsung Galaxy S8 Android 8.0.0

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.